apache/druid/docs/querying/sql-functions.md

 ## STRPOS

 Returns the one-based index position of a substring within an expression.
+If `substring` is not found, returns 0.

 * **Syntax:** `STRPOS(expr, substring)`
 * **Function type:** Scalar, string